Published on October 6, 2025

-One of the first questions people ask is, “How much does it cost to work with an agent?”
+Let’s clear up the biggest question first: how much does it cost to work with an agent?
 The answer is simple: nothing.
-You do not pay a fee to use an independent Medicare agent.
-They are compensated directly by the insurance companies, and this commission is already built into the plan’s premium.
-This means you pay the exact same monthly premium whether you enroll through an agent or directly with the insurance company.
-A reputable Medicare insurance agent in Colorado will always prioritize your needs over their commission, helping you find the best plan for your health and budget, not their bottom line.
+You don’t pay a fee when you get medicare help with independent agents near me.
+Agents are compensated directly by insurance companies, and this is already built into your premium.
+This means you pay the exact same price whether you enroll with an agent or go it alone.
+A reputable Medicare insurance agent in Colorado will always prioritize your needs, helping you find the best plan for your health and budget—not their bottom line.

 Key Takeaways